DIIZZYFPS/Career-Coach/README.md

 An AI-powered career coaching application that analyzes resumes against job descriptions, identifies skill gaps, and provides personalized career guidance.
 Built with a fine-tuned language model and modern desktop technologies.

+## Important Note

+As of right now due to the lack of macOS support with Unsloth the Mac version currently does not work, I am aware of this and am working on a workaround.

 ## ✨ Features

 - **Resume Analysis**: Upload PDF or DOCX resumes for detailed analysis